pnaveen4u87/Cuisine_Classifier/README.md

 ![](Images/Jupyter_Runall.png)
 - The classified results will be updated in output.csv
 ### User Interface
-- UI is implemented to view the list of recipes, ingredients which are categorized by the function to cuisine type and meal type
+- UI is implemented to view the list of recipes, ingredients which are categorized by the classifier to cuisine type and meal type
 - UI works as below
-  - User selects cuisine type, After selecting specific cuisine type, list of recipes , ingredient lists and other attributes displayed in UI, Basically UI shows the output of the model in UI form, where the model/ function actually classified the ingredients to cuisine type and meal type
+  - User selects a cuisine type, after selecting specific cuisine type, list of recipes , ingredient lists and other related attributes will be displayed in the UI.
+Basically UI shows the output of the model in UI form, where the model/ function actually classified the ingredients to cuisine type and meal type
-  - Similarly User can select meal type as well from UI, which will show the list described above
+  - Similarly User can select meal type as well from UI, which will filter and show the result as described above.

 ## Limitation
 The webpage is a very simplified version as it's just a place to dilever the classification result and ideas.
 The key part of this project is the classification based on the text data and the web page is just a sample model of the real world scenario.
 The data used in this project is a small set.
 In real world as the data scales, the efficiency of the classification may vary.